Near-optimal Algorithms for Stochastic Online Bin Packing: Introduction

-3-Partition problem is a notoriously hard special case of BP where all item sizes are larger than $1/4$.
+The 3-Partition problem is a notoriously hard special case of bin packing where all item sizes are larger than $1/4$.
 Eisenbrand et al. \cite{EisenbrandPR11} mentioned that ``much of the hardness of bin packing seems to appear already in the special case of 3-Partition when all item sizes are in $(1/4,1/2]$''.
 This problem has deep connections with Beck's conjecture in discrepancy theory \cite{spencer1994ten, NewmanNN12}.
-In fact, Rothvoss \cite{DBLP:conf/soda/HobergR17} conjectured that these 3-Partition instances are indeed the hardest instances for bin packing and the additive integrality gap of the bin packing configuration LP for these 3-Parition instances is already $\Theta(\log n)$. \arir{shortened 3-partition.}
+In fact, Rothvoss \cite{DBLP:conf/soda/HobergR17} conjectured that these 3-Partition instances are indeed the hardest instances for bin packing and the additive integrality gap of the bin packing configuration LP for these 3-Partition instances is already $\Theta(\log n)$.

 In online BP, items appear one by one and are required to be packed immediately and irrevocably.
 Lee and Lee \cite{lee-lee} presented the Harmonic algorithm with competitive ratio $T_{\infty} \approx 1.691$, which is optimal for $O(1)$ space algorithms.
 For general online BP, the present best upper and lower bounds for the CR are 1.57829 \cite{BaloghBDEL18} and 1.54278 \cite{BaloghBDEL19}, respectively.